Pullusb/renderLayerFolders/README.md

 for a renderlayer nammed 'background' image will be:
 //Layers/background/background_0001.png

-note that it will generate folders hierarchy at the moment you ;aunch the operator (without render needed) If you don't want that to happen, comment the line 63 of the script ('*FolderGen(layer)*').
+note that it will generate folders hierarchy at the moment you launch the operator (without render needed) If you don't want that to happen, comment the line 52 of the script '*folder_gen(layer)*'.

 ---